 Bedell Guitars Partners with REVERB

+Bedell Guitars and REVERB come together to support the BamaGreen Project and sustainably produce guitars.

-Bend, OR (July 15, 2014) – Bedell Guitars is dedicated to creating beautiful musical instruments that delight the senses but also keep the forests thriving for generations to come.
+Bend, OR (July 29, 2014) – Bedell Guitars is dedicated to creating beautiful musical instruments that delight the senses but also keep the forests thriving for generations to come.
 All the woods used live up to the standards set by the Bedell Tonewood Certification Project Principles.
 One of the main tenets of that principle is that all woods used are fully compliant with CITES and Lacey and comply with the laws of the country of harvest.